Essex County Executive: Nicholas Amato: 1987–1991

-Democrat-turned-Republican Nicholas R. Amato, who had resigned as the Essex County Surrogate to run for office, was elected in 1986, knocking off Shapiro, who was running for a third term of office.
-Amato was able to capitalize on voter frustration with 22% increases in county tax rates and the division within the Democratic Party following Shapiro's overwhelming loss in the 1985 race for governor to Republican Thomas Kean by the largest margin of victory ever recorded for a gubernatorial race in New Jersey, 71%–24%.
-When Amato switched his registration back to the Democratic Party, he was unable to get official primary support in the primary and did not seek re-election in 1990.
+Democrat-turned-Republican Nicholas R. Amato, who had resigned as the Essex County Surrogate to run for office, was elected in 1986, knocking off Shapiro, who was running for his third term of office.
+Amato was able to capitalize on voter frustration with 22% increases in county tax rates, and the division within the Democratic Party following Shapiro's overwhelming loss in the 1985 race for governor, to Republican Thomas Kean, by the largest margin of victory ever recorded for any gubernatorial race in New Jersey, 71%–24%.
+When Amato switched his registration back to the Democratic Party, he was unable to get official primary support in the primary, and did not seek re-election in 1990.

 Thomas D'Allesio: 1991–1995

 Democrat Thomas D'Allesio was elected in 1990, having defeated Republican Michael Vernotico of Millburn.
 D'Allesio resigned from office in 1994 following his conviction on federal extortion charges.